A year ago I interviewed my dear friend, Jen Uman, about her blossoming art career.

 VICE: How did the idea for this book come about?

 Jen Uman: Valerio and I met on the internet.
 We connected because we loved each other's work.
-We created a long correspondence based on our opinions of color, art, and coffee.
-Without realizing it, we were becoming new friends.
+We created a long correspondence based on our opinions of colour, art and coffee.
+Without realising it we were becoming new friends.
 The strange thing was that he only spoke Italian and I only spoke English, so we used Google Translate to communicate.
-Our emails were barley ever translated correctly so there were a lot of times when we would get notes from each other expressing how much we "hoisted much illusion" rather than something being simply great.
-One day he told me the story of Jemmy Button, and we both agreed it was the perfect subject for a book project we could create together.
+Our emails were barely ever translated correctly so there were a lot of times when we would get notes from each other expressing how much we, "Hoisted much illusion," rather than something being simply great.
+One day he told me the story of Jemmy Button and we both agreed it was the perfect subject for a book project we could create together.

 What other difficulties did the language barrier create?